box-community/box-custom-skills-starter/README.md

 * Version: 2.0

-This project describes how to create your own Box Skill _hello world_ skill.
+This directory contains starter projects to create your own Box Skill _hello world_ skill.